Lionsberg/lionsberg-wiki/Lionsberg Community Information/Project Proposals/Project Proposal Template.md

 # Project Proposal Template

 When you write a proposal for your project, you can use each of these six sections will help clarify, standardize and simplify the submission process.

 ## Need
 Describe the issue that needs to be resolved or problem that needs a solution.
 Is it a thing to be added or to be removed?

 ## Context (social and economic)
-Describe the current community (or group) in which the need arises?
+In what current community (or group) does this issue arise?

 ## Implications
 What happens if we don't put effort into addressing this need?
 What or who is in pain?
 Describe the pain.